 Shape Your Croissants

 Place the tape measure along the topside of the dough.
-Using the knife, mark the dough’s top side along its length at 12.5cm (4.9 inches) intervals.
+Using the Knife, mark the dough’s top side along its length at 12.5cm (4.9 inches) intervals.
 There should be 7 marks in total.

 Next, place the tape measure along the bottom and, using the Knife, make a mark at 6.25cm (2.46 inches) from one end.
 From this point, continue making marks at 12.5cm (4.9 inches) intervals.
 There should be 8 marks in total.
-Overall, the top and bottom marks should not align and form your croissant triangles’ bases.
+The top and bottom marks should not align and form your croissant triangles’ bases.

 Proof and Bake